 Not for nothing, California boasts a plethora of theme parks, allowing you to round out any trip with immersive adventures to Disney Land, Universal Studios, Knott’s Berry Farms, Six Flags, and more.

-Here, you will feel an extra special spark, since Los Angeles is where many of the iconic movies and studios that the rides were inspired by originated.More Info (click to expand)
+Here, you will feel an extra special spark, since Los Angeles is where many of the iconic movies and studios that the rides were inspired by originated.More Info (click to show all)

 6. Taste all the wines